MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 Directory structure for scenario based Teams app:

 You have four different types of scenario based Teams app and directory structure looks similar for all types of app.
-The following directory structure is an example:
+The following example shows you the one scenario based Teams app directory structure:

 <details>
 <summary><b>Notification bot app</b></summary>